SkymeFactor/wineup-segmentation-and-detection/README.md

 `docker build -t flask .`

-Create the container and traverse the 5000 port to local machine:
+Create a container and traverse the 5000 port onto the local machine:

 `docker run -d -p 5000:5000 flask`

 ### Run client:
-And finally, let's execute the example code to test if everything works ok:
+And finally, let's execute the example client code to test if everything works ok:

 `python3 request_example.py`

-As a result I expect, you will see the picture of a bottle with whitened background on your screen.
+As a result, I presume you will see the picture of a bottle with whitened background on your screen.
+Note: if you run from the docker image, make sure that you have at least the following packages installed on your system:
+    `Pillow`,
+    `numpy`,
+    `opencv-python`
+    `requests`
 ## Responses
 ### Response structure for successful segmentations:
 ```
 JSON: {
     status: 200
-    image: [...]
+    segmentation: [...]
     mask: [...]
 }
 ```